gvwilson/thirdbit/src/fiction/iffy/index.md

 looked her up and down,
 then pulled it open just enough for her to slip through.

-"Y'aright?" she asked.
+"Y'aright?" she asked
+as they wound their way through the lathes and presses.

-He shook his head.
+Jeep shook his head.
 "Abba's gone.
 Soldiers took 'im.
 My amma's along by her sister's."